maforget/cr-backup-manager/README.md

 This little plugin automates the process of saving the ComicRack library file.
 See the manual here for further information.

 ### Changes from original (by maforget)

+**v1.3**
+* CHANGE - Startup backup will now be done in the background and not freeze the program anymore

 **v1.2**
 * Added - Added a full backup option on startup & shutdown